richie0866/Rostruct/docs/getting-started/why-rostruct.md

 # Getting started

 **Rostruct** is a script execution library best used with [Rojo](https://rojo.space/docs/), a tool for syncing project files with Roblox Studio.
-Rostruct is designed to deploy Lua projects to Roblox script executors.
+Rostruct is used to deploy Lua projects to Roblox script executors.

 This documentation is a work in progress!